gitter-badger/omniboard/README.md

 # omniboard

-[omniboard](http://omniboard.co) aims to be an elegant, lightweight, and simple static portal for the internet, by utilizing popular frameworks and components to deliver a visually appealing and informative website.
+[omniboard](http://omniboard.co) aims to be an elegant, lightweight, and simple portal for the internet, by utilizing popular frameworks and components to deliver a visually appealing and informative website.

 ## Table of contents